This is what we do in the Support and Maintenance phase:

 How to report a hosting incident

 Note that the customer needs to either raise a support JIRA through the support Website or call the phone support numbers to report a hosting incident.
-As you need to be a WSO2 production support customer to receive WSO2 Managed Cloud services, we assume you already have a support account in the WSO2 support system.
+As you need to be a WSO2 production support customer to receive WSO2 Managed services, we assume you already have a support account in the WSO2 support system.
 If not, please talk to your account's manager at WSO2.

 The steps below explain how to use the support Website to raise a hosting incident.